quality-liquid/cupid_code/Documentation/new_final_report.md

 - User Manual: We felt as a team that in its present condition, having just worked on it and seen it demonstrated, was good.

 #### Time Spent
-0. Tyson - 3 hours 35 minutes
+0. Tyson - 4 hours 55 minutes
-0. Saxton - x
+0. Saxton - 5 hours 45 minutes
-0. Ben - x
+0. Ben - 7 hours 0 minutes
-0. Felix - x
+0. Felix - 5 hours 30 minutes
 0. Reece - 2 hours 30 minutes
-0. Garrett - x
+0. Garrett - 2 hours 0 minutes

 #### Tasks Worked on
-TODO: Describe the sprint
+The majority of the tasks worked on this sprint were entirely related to the final report.
+The team was split to get the document final drafts ready for turn-in and I was in charge of final report compilation.
+Overall it went rather well, we kept it lowkey noting that no-test week was likely going to be full of other projects and other work.
+The only task that didn't relate to this was Felix attempting to update our server to use HTTPs for the presentation.
+All other tasks were documentation related.

 #### Rejected Tasks
 As noted above, we rejected the task of making any updates to the User Manual.
 During our product demo, the manual provided served well and having just made edits to it we determined it was fine in its present condition.

 #### Disposition of Incomplete Tasks
-TODO
+Felix's attempt to move the server to an HTTPS one wasn't completed.
+After the demo, the task was scrapped and focus was entirely placed on documentation.

 #### People